cstavr/synnefo/docs/upgrade/upgrade-0.16.rst

 Current state regarding ownerships and permissions
 ==================================================

-All synnefo components in v0.15 run as ``www-data:www-data``.
-Pithos uses either an NFS of a RADOS backend to store its mapfiles and actual data.
-In case of NFS the exported directory is under ``/srv/pithos/data`` and owned by ``www-data:www-data`` with 640 permissions.
+In Synnefo v0.15, all Synnefo components run as ``www-data:www-data``.
+Also, in case Pithos is using the NFS backend store, the shared directory and files by default are owned by `www-data:www-data` with `640` permissions.
+Finally, Archipelago, if used, could only be run as `root:root`.

-Archipelago is optional.
-If used, it is installed only in Ganeti nodes.
-In order to support image cloning, it must access the NFS too. snf-image uses pithcat to obtain the image data directly from NFS.
-Both Archipelago and pithcat run as ``root:root`` so there are no restrictions.

-The latest Synnefo version introduces new dedicated system user and
-group: ``synnefo``.
-On the other hand the latest Archipelago version can run as non root and introduces the ``archipelago`` system user and group.
-As described above, Archipelago becomes now the Pithos backend and NFS will be accessed only by Archipelago.

-In order this transition to be seamless (with minimum downtime) certain steps must be followed regarding NFS ownerships and perrmissions.
-Basically the problem is that any recursive action (chown/chmod -R) on a production setup with many TB might take lot of time.

-At the end of the day Synnefo (Cyclades, Pithos, Astakos, etc) will run as ``synnefo:synnefo`` while Archipelago will run as ``archipelago:synnefo``.
-The NFS (if any) will be owned by ``archipelago:synnefo`` with 2660 permissions.
+Synnefo v0.16 provides more flexibility in required users and permissions, by allowing Archipelago to run as an arbitrary user/group.
+By default, the Synnefo components create the new ``synnefo`` user and group, while Archipelago is creating the ``archipelago`` user and group.

+As already mentioned, in Synnefo v0.16, Archipelago is becoming the storage backend for Pithos, so we must guarantee that Pithos will have the right permissions to communicate with Archipelago.
+For this reason we make Archipelago run with the ``synnefo`` group.

+Finally, in case NFS is used as a storage backend, we must also update the permissions and ownerships of all directories and files on the shared directory.
+Because this procedure may take a while in a production setup with many TB of data, these upgrade notes provide a detailed procedure in order to be able to perform the transition with minimum downtime.

 Upgrade Steps